bovigo/callmap/README.md

 of a parent class or any interface the class implements, it will return the instance instead of null.

-Exception to this: if the return type is `\Traversable` this doesn't apply.
+Exception to this: if the return type is `\Traversable` this doesn't apply, even if the class implements this interface.

 Please note that `@inheritDoc` is not supported at the moment.